JetBrains/projector-docker/README.md

 docker pull jetbrains/projector-clion:latest
 docker pull jetbrains/projector-datagrip:latest
 ```
-tags are distributed on DockerHub as follows:
+Tags are distributed on DockerHub as follows:
  - `:latest` This image contains the latest up-to-date version of the tested IDE with the latest stable version of the Projector;
  - `:develop` This image contains the latest up-to-date version of the tested IDE with the latest commit of the Projector repository;
  - `:<IDE_VERSION>-develop` This image contains the selected version of IDE with the latest commit of the Projector repository;